DGTV11/AILang/README.md

 # AILang
-A programming language made in Python optimised for machine learning which is able to interface with Python
+A programming language made in Python optimised for machine learning

 Note: I started development on this project BEFORE hearing about 'Mojo'!